mysticfalconvt/NCUJHS/readme.md

 **Landing page** - if you are not logged in then all you see is the login

-**Calendar**- Everyone can see the events calendar, but only Admin can add things to the calendar.
+**Calendar**- Everyone can see the events calendar, but only Admin can add things to the calendar. -- Done, I think

 **Added Feature**- home page shows calendar events starting today (or maybe yesterday) and highlights events that are today, and only shows 2 weeks in the future.
 Click on Calendar page and it shows all events from 2 weeks ago until the end?